 The option we recommend is a high-quality hitch rack with a swing-away extender.
-Technically, an extender is not required, but in case with vans in most cases you need access to rear doors, and this swing-away arms is going to give you just that.
-It can be purchased separately at later time, so you will have chance to estimate if it’s something you will need.
+Technically, an extender is not required, but in the case with vans in most situations you need access to rear doors, and these swing-away arms are going to give you just that.
+It can be purchased separately at a later time, so you will have a chance to estimate if it’s something you will need.

-Bike racks for specific van use are more rare and manufactured mainly by Thule and less-known Fiamma and Recon.
+Bike racks for specific van use are rarer and manufactured mainly by Thule and less-known Fiamma and Recon.

 Tested on a variety of travel trailers, popup trailers, toy haulers and fifth wheels

-Now, moving to more traditional place to transport your bikes on a trailer – its back.
-Here you have thee options:
+Now, moving to a more traditional place to transport your bikes on a trailer – it’s back.
+Here you have three options: